edublancas/edublancas.github.io/resume/resume.md

 2015
 :    **Blight Prevention: Building Strong and Healthy Neighborhoods in Cincinnati**

-    Working with the City of Cincinnati’s Chief Performance Officer in a second iteration of the project.
-The objective is to develop a predictive model that helps to prioritize resource allocation to combat the blight phenomena in the city.
+    Working with **Rayid Ghani** and the **City of Cincinnati’s Chief Performance Officer** in developing a predictive model to **combat the blight phenomena** in the city.
+The project will help prioritize resource allocation for home inspections.

 2015
 :   **Reducing Home Abandonment in Mexico**

-    Infonavit is the largest mortgages provider in Mexico and was created to assist low-income families to acquire a house.
-My team developed a model to predicts home abandonment in a given location.
+    Infonavit is the **largest mortgages provider in Mexico** and was created to assist low-income families to acquire a house.
+My team and I developed a model to **predict home abandonment**.
 Our work is helping Infonavit to suggest public policy changes at the federal level to mitigate abandonment and improve economic outcomes for the population in Mexico.

 2014
 :   **GobMX**

-    The Mexican federal government launched a competition to develop a mobile application that will serve citizens to do legal paperwork easier.
-My team won such contest and signed a contract to work on the official project, which is expected to be used by hundreds of thousands of citizens.
+    The **Mexican federal government** launched a competition to develop a mobile application that would serve citizens to ease legal paperwork.
+My team won such contest and signed a contract to work on the **official project**.
+The first version was released in early 2016 to millions of citizens all across the country.

 2014
 :   **Ayoui**

-    HackDF was the first *hackaton* ever organized by the Mexico City's Government.
+    HackDF was the first *hackaton* ever organized by the **Mexico City's Government**.
 My team and I proposed a digital service to help citizens in their paperwork duties as well as to foster bureaucrat evaluation through crowdsourcing.
 Our prototype won first place and was a key factor that led the federal government to launch a nationwide competition for a similar service.

 2013
 :   **Mi Congreso**

     Mi Congreso is a mobile application that helps citizens in Mexico follow Congress activity and provides tools for democratic participation.
-The project received recognition from the Chamber of Deputies and later on, was granted Honorific Mention in the 3rd National Prize for Innovation in Transparency, organized by the World Bank and the National Institute for Information Access.
+The project received recognition from the **Chamber of Deputies** and later on, was granted Honorific Mention in the 3rd National Prize for Innovation in Transparency, organized by the **World Bank** and the **National Institute for Information Access**.

 2011
 :   **Aditum**

     Transit officials bribery is one of the most commons forms of corruption in Mexico.
 Oftentimes, this happens due to intimidation from officials to drivers.
-Aditum is a mobile application that provides a search engine to look up the transit law instantly thus, helping citizens in Mexico City to defend themselves.
-The project has received attention from the media and was a top app in the Mexican Apple App Store.
+Aditum is a mobile application that provides a search engine to look up the transit law instantly thus helping citizens in Mexico City to defend themselves.
+The project received attention from the media and was a **top app in the Apple App Store in Mexico**.

 Awards